Processes List

 If Irix/Solaris mode is off (‘0’ key), the value is divided by logical core number

-MEM% % of MEM used by the process (RES divided by the total RAM you have)
+% of MEM used by the process (RES divided by the total RAM you have)

 VIRT